Vladimir-Brumer/vab-forms-with-chart/readme.txt

   return $str;
  }}`

-* VABFWC_validate_filter.
+**2.** VABFWC_validate_filter.
 The code below will stop the form from submitting if at least one condition returns «true».
-	* The first condition checks for a «cookie» with a value of «agree» set.
-Let's say you have an "I agree" button on your site that, when clicked, sets a «cookie» with the value «agree», which means that the user has consented to the use of cookies.
-Thus, until the user clicks the "I agree" button, the form will not work, and the life of the bots will become more complicated.
-	* The second condition checks the value of the hidden field, if it is different from the default value («WordPress»), further processing of the form will be stopped.

 `add_filter( 'VABFWC_validate_filter', 'VABFWC_filter_function', 10 );
 if ( !function_exists( 'VABFWC_filter_function' ) ) {